IBM/zshot/docs/mentions_extractor.md

 # MentionsExtractor
 The **mentions extractor** will detect the possible entities (a.k.a. mentions), that will be then linked to a data source (e.g.: Wikidata) by the **linker**.

-Currently, there are 6 different **mentions extractors** supported, 2 of them are based on *SpaCy*, 2 of them are based on *Flair*, TARS and SMXM.
+Currently, there are 7 different **mentions extractors** supported, 2 of them are based on *SpaCy*, 2 of them are based on *Flair*, TARS, SMXM and GLiNER.
 The two different versions for *SpaCy* and *Flair* are similar, one is based on NERC and the other one is based on the linguistics (i.e.: using PoS and DP).
 The TARS and SMXM models can be used when the user wants to specify the mentions wanted to be extracted.

 The NERC approach will use NERC models to detect all the entities that have to be linked.
 This approach depends on the model that is being used, and the entities the model has been trained on, so depending on the use case and the target entities it may be not the best approach, as the entities may be not recognized by the NERC model and thus won't be linked.